my-assignments-airtribe/news-api/README.md

 - **MongoDB Compass**: This project uses MongoDB Compass to visualize the database.
 You can download and install MongoDB Compass from [mongodb.com](https://www.mongodb.com/).

-- **Docker** (Optional): This project uses docker to run the server.
+- **Docker**: This project uses docker to run the server.
 You should have docker installed on your machine.
 You can download and install docker from [docker.com](https://www.docker.com/).

 - **News API Key**: To fetch news articles from external sources, you'll need an API key from a news API provider, such as [News API](https://newsapi.org/).
 Sign up and obtain an API key to use in the project.